 1. Choose the Right Niche

-Niche selection is key to success selling websites.
+Niche selection is key to success in selling websites.
 Instead of targeting an industry, do keyword research to help you target a subset or “niche” within that industry.

 By looking in the right niches for websites to purchase, you avoid making the mistake of buying an unprofitable website based on a passing fad.
 Instead, you will be able to choose websites with evergreen content that will remain popular and useful for the long term.